cbor-wg/CBORbis/j.md

-order in a map would change the semantics, except to specify that some, orders are disallowed, for example where they would not meet the requirements of a deterministic encoding ({{det-enc}}).
+order in a map would change the semantics, except to specify that some, orders are disallowed, for example where they would not meet the requirements of a deterministic encoding ({{det-enc}}.
 (Any secondary effects of map ordering such as on timing, cache usage, and other potential side channels are not considered part of the semantics but may be enough reason on its own for a protocol to require a deterministic encoding format.)

-Applications for constrained devices that have maps where a small number of frequently used keys can be identified should consider using small integers as keys; for instance, a set of 24 or fewer frequent keys can be encoded in a single byte as unsigned integers, up to 48 if negative integers are also used.
-Less frequently occurring keys can then use integers with longer encodings.
+Applications for constrained devices that have maps with 24 or fewer frequently used keys should consider using small integers (and those with up to 48 frequently used keys should consider also using small negative integers) because the keys can then be encoded in a single byte.

 ### Equivalence of Keys